truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 ---
-title: "Logging Into SCALE the First Time"
+title: "Logging In for the First Time"
-description: "Describes the web interface, logging in to the TrueNAS SCALE web interface for the first time, changing from root to the admin user, and navigating through the UI."
+description: "Describes the web interface, logging in to the TrueNAS web interface for the first time, changing from root to the admin user, and navigating through the UI."
 weight: 20
 aliases:
  - /scale/gettingstarted/firsttimelogin/